Endowed Scholarship

 is required and financial need is a requirement.
 The recipient must exhibit a Christian attitude and example.
 Faye Wheeler was a Friends’ minister and pastored Friends Churches in Oklahoma and Kansas.

-Stan & Tracey Endowment
+Stan & Tracey Stark Endowment

 The Stan and Tracey Endowment honors the Haviland Co-ops manager and his wife.
 Stan and Tracey moved to Haviland when he accepted the managerial position at AG & Grain Alliance.
 Upon arriving in the area Stan became involved with Barclay College and became a board member of the college soon after he arrived here.

-Robert Storms
+Robert Storms Endowment

 Robert Storms was a Friends pastor who ministered at several Friends churches.
 Robert graduated from Friends Bible College and his family wanted to honor him by giving his estate to the college to help others go into the ministry.
 Robert and his wife, Irene, continued to support the college financially until the end of his life.